datamate-rethink-it/kopano-seafile-backend/README.md

-# Kopano-Seafile-Backend
+# Seafile Plugin for Kopano
-The **kopano-seafile-backend** integrates [Seafile](https://seafile.com) as a file backend in [Kopano](https://kopano.com) and extends the groupware with File Sharing functions.
+The **Seafile Plugin for Kopano** integrates [Seafile](https://seafile.com) as a file backend in [Kopano](https://kopano.com) and extends the groupware with File Sharing functions.
 The Seafile backend is an extension of the Kopano Files plugin and allows direct access of all your Seafile data within kopano.

 # Installation